delboy1978uk/icon/README.md

 icon
 ====

-PHP Class for generating Font Awesome icons.
+PHP Class for generating Font Awesome icons. (now using v4.3.0!)

 How to use
 ----------